taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 12

 Eireena: **"Good.
-Last night, the Peacekeepers told our Haven Council that they had received multiple reports of Green Havens being attacked by large wolf-like creatures."**
+Last night, Lieutenant Colonel Santiago Garcia of the World Government Peacekeepers told our Haven Council that he has received multiple reports of the Green Havens being attacked by large wolf-like creatures."**

 A panel of flashback: the salivating fangs, the terribly cold eyes, a sense of impossibly fast movement for something so large.

-Eireena: **"The Peacekeepers claim that although they can track these creatures, the creatures move too quickly for the Peacekeepers to hunt them down.
-Nonetheless, the Peacekeepers offered to station a platoon of 40 Peacekeepers at our Green Haven as protection, in case the creatures try to attack us."**
+Eireena: **"The Colonel claims that although they can track these creatures, the creatures move too quickly for the Peacekeepers to hunt them down.
+Nonetheless, he offered to station a platoon of 40 Peacekeepers at our Green Haven as protection, in case the creatures try to attack us."**

 Eireena lets her cynicism creep onto her face.